-Of course, this isn’t what superfood means; and please don’t go around telling people pizza is a superfood (it’s not).
+Of course, this isn’t what superfood means, and please don’t go around telling people pizza is a superfood (it’s not).
 So what exactly makes a superfood a superfood?
 The answer to that is quite simple: Quercetin.

-What is Quercetin?
+What Is Quercetin?

 Quercetin puts the super in superfoods.
 This powerful flavonoid is part of what gives fruit and vegetables their vibrant colors.
-If you’ve read our blog enough, you’ll know that where there are colors, there are antioxidants.
+If you’ve read our articles enough, you’ll know that where there are colors, there are antioxidants.

 Luckily, antioxidants like quercetin can help fight against the formation of these free radicals by making sure all molecules are strong and stable.
-In addition, having healthy cells can prevent numerous diseases and ailments.
+In addition, supporting healthy cells can prevent numerous diseases and ailments.

 What we do know is that quercetin can help prevent heart disease, hypertension, high cholesterol and cancer.
-Scientists have long held the belief that flavonoids like quercetin are a crucial part of cancer prevention.
+Scientists have long held the belief that flavonoids like this one are a crucial part of cancer prevention.
 Quercetin has been shown to inhibit the growth of cancerous cells in breasts, prostates, lungs and ovaries.

 Quercetin for Healthy Eyes

 In addition to the health benefits listed above, quercetin is also a great way to enhance your vision and prevent cataracts from forming.
 This isn’t an antioxidant you want to skip…unless you want cataracts, but we have a feeling no one wants that.

 Tests done in Japan on humans suggest that quercetin works especially hard to protect the retina of the eye.
 The retina is the part of the eye that allows us to see in wonderfully natural Technicolor.
-By keeping the retina protected and healthy, quercetin helps to promote clear and sharp vision.
+By keeping the retina protected and healthy, this antioxidant helps to promote clear and sharp vision.